-Most recruiters and HR departments use internet spiders that can unpack and read your resume in real time, online.
-Moreover, some services scan your resume and post it in their resume database for a potential job interview match.
-Scanable resumes could potentially score you a few interviews you would never expect and as a result may positively effect your future career.
+Most recruiters and HR departments use internet spiders that can unpack and read interview match.
+Scannable resumes could potentially score you a few interviews you would never expect and as a result may positively affect your future career.
 Take a look at Understanding the Importance of Keywords in Your Job Search

 The most comprehensive reference of its kind, this powerful resume-writing resource gives readers instant access to 2,500 indispensable keywords germane to 300 careers in nine employment categories